Sit to Stand Exercise | Chair-Based Strength Exercise for Older Adults

 Sit tall toward the front of a sturdy chair with your feet flat on the floor, hip-width apart.

-Lean forward slightly from your hips, keeping your chest lifted.
+Lean forward slightly from your hips, keeping your chest lifted and eyes facing forward.

-Press through your heels and straighten your legs to stand up tall.
+Press firmly through your heels and straighten your legs to stand up tall.

-Slowly lower yourself back down with control until seated.
+Slowly lower yourself back down with control until seated, keeping your weight evenly through both feet.

 Repeat for the desired number of repetitions.